OpenEvalProject/evals/manuscripts/elife-81292/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03s65by71 Department of Molecular, Cell, and Developmental Biology, University of California, Santa Cruz Santa Cruz United States
+1. Department of Molecular, Cell, and Developmental Biology, University of California, Santa Cruz Santa Cruz United States ([ROR:03s65by71](https://ror.org/03s65by71))
-2. https://ror.org/00mjdtw98 Department of Biology and Chemistry, California State University Monterey Bay Seaside United States
+2. Department of Biology and Chemistry, California State University Monterey Bay Seaside United States ([ROR:00mjdtw98](https://ror.org/00mjdtw98))
-3. https://ror.org/05x2bcf33 Department of Biological Sciences, Carnegie Mellon University Pittsburgh United States
+3. Department of Biological Sciences, Carnegie Mellon University Pittsburgh United States ([ROR:05x2bcf33](https://ror.org/05x2bcf33))

 † Corresponding author

 ## Abstract

-Wolbachia , a vertically transmitted endosymbiont infecting many insects, spreads rapidly through uninfected populations by a mechanism known as cytoplasmic incompatibility (CI).
+Wolbachia, a vertically transmitted endosymbiont infecting many insects, spreads rapidly through uninfected populations by a mechanism known as cytoplasmic incompatibility (CI).
 In CI, a paternally delivered modification of the sperm leads to chromatin defects and lethality during and after the first mitosis of embryonic development in multiple species.
 However, whether CI-induced defects in later stage embryos are a consequence of the first division errors or caused by independent defects remains unresolved.
 To address this question, we focused on ~1/3 of embryos from CI crosses in Drosophila simulans that develop apparently normally through the first and subsequent pre-blastoderm divisions before exhibiting mitotic errors during the mid-blastula transition and gastrulation.
 We performed single embryo PCR and whole genome sequencing to find a large percentage of these developed CI-derived embryos bypass the first division defect.
 Using fluorescence in situ hybridization, we find increased chromosome segregation errors in gastrulating CI-derived embryos that had avoided the first division defect.
 Thus, Wolbachia action in the sperm induces developmentally deferred defects that are not a consequence of the first division errors.
 Like the immediate defect, the delayed defect is rescued through crosses to infected females.
 These studies inform current models on the molecular and cellular basis of CI.

 ## Introduction